ECCC-MSC/open-data/canada.ca_upcoming/faq/readme_en.md

 https://dd.meteo.gc.ca/doc/genots/2014/02/18/NOCN03_CWAO_182045___01117

-Finally, we strongly recommend to subscribe to the datamart's mailing list in order to be warned of any updates or changes regarding the data available.
+Finally, we strongly recommend to subscribe to the MSC Datamart's mailing list in order to be warned of any updates or changes regarding the data available.

 You can subscribe here:
 http://lists.cmc.ec.gc.ca/mailman/listinfo/dd_info